-Throughout our lives there are times when we experience changes and challenges with our skin.
-As women move into their 40's and 50's a major influence on the skin is menopause (as well as perimenopause).
+Throughout our lives, there are times when we experience changes and challenges with our skin.
+As women move into their 40s and 50s a significant influence on the skin is menopause (as well as perimenopause).

-Over 50% of woman surveyed recently by a well know skin care brand, stated that menopause or peri-menopause and the associated changes they were experiencing had left them with decreased confidence in their appearance.
+Over 50% of women surveyed recently by a well known skincare brand stated that menopause or peri-menopause and the associated changes they were experiencing had left them with decreased confidence in their appearance.
 Many more struggled with symptoms such as adult acne, skin dryness, sagging, inflammation and increased wrinkling.